-Key Stage 1 book corners contain a range of fiction and non-fiction picture books which are linked to topics they study across the curriculum, texts from previous reading, English lessons or class favourites.
+Each year group has a library of age appropriate, high quality texts.
+These contain a range of fiction and non-fiction books and picture books (in Key Stage 1) which are linked to topics they study across the curriculum, texts from previous reading, English lessons or class favourites.